Engee documentation

 Description

-The Nonlinear Translational Spring block is a spring with a non-linear dependence of the elastic force on the displacement.
-The magnitude of the elastic force is an arbitrary function of the displacement and does not have to satisfy Hooke’s law.
-You can parameterise the force-displacement relationship using a polynomial or lookup table.
-The elastic force can be symmetric or asymmetric with respect to zero strain.
+Block Nonlinear Translational Spring It is a spring with a nonlinear dependence of the elastic force on displacement.
+The magnitude of the elastic force is an arbitrary function of displacement and does not necessarily have to satisfy Hooke’s law.
+You can parameterize the force dependence on displacement using a polynomial or a lookup table.
+The elastic force can be symmetrical or asymmetrical with respect to zero deformation.

-A symmetric polynomial parameterization defines the elastic force according to the expression:
+The symmetric polynomial parameterization determines the elastic force according to the expression:

 where